 Metal tools can be stored in a bucket of sand and kitchen oil to prevent rust.
 If this works for you, great.
 I’ve never been able to keep up this process.
 It seems to be a good idea.

-3. Weed or Not Weed
+3. Is It a Weed or Not a Weed?

 Know the difference between a weed and a garden owner’s plant.
 Workers may destroy plants if they lack knowledge.
 Only garden owners can provide some of this information.
 A weed, to one person, could be a nice specimen, to another person.